 - recommend any vaccines and/or anti-malarial tablets you may need

 Alternatively, you can visit a private travel vaccination clinic for your UK boosters and other travel vaccinations.

 Travelling abroad to visit friends and relatives

-If you are travelling abroad to visit friends or relatives, you might be at a higher risk of developing travel-related illnesses such as typhoid or malaria.
+If you're travelling abroad to visit friends or relatives, you might be at higher risk of developing travel-related illnesses such as typhoid or malaria.
 This could be because:

 - you may be living with the local community

 - your trip might be longer than the average holiday

 - you might be visiting more rural areas where it can be difficult to take sufficient preventative precautions